 The Nam Knights Of America is also in support of police officers that have fallen in the line of duty and to all police officers that may be in need.
 Our club formed with the intent to support both veteran and police functions.

-The original 8 founding members, Tony Schebell, Kent Grover, Willy Beale, Floyd Newsome, Dewey Morris, Jim Riggle, Phil Forte and Dennis Virostko founded the chapter back in 1994 after being part of the Orlando Chapter for about a year.
+The original 8 founding members, Tony Schebell, Kent Grover, Willy Beale, Floyd Newsome, Dewey Morris, Jim Riggle, Mickey Giordano and Dennis Virostko founded the chapter back in 1994 after being part of the Orlando Chapter for about a year.

 We would meet with them every month at the truck stop in Vero Beach at exit 60.
 Using the back room to conduct our meetings and carry out business.